fewlinesco/fly-io-review-apps/README.md

 # PR Review Apps on Fly.io

 This GitHub action wraps the Fly.io CLI to automatically deploy pull requests to [fly.io](http://fly.io) for review.
-These are useful for testing changes on a branch without having to setup explicit staging environments.
+These are useful for testing changes on a branch without having to setup explicit review environments.

 This action will create, deploy, and destroy Fly apps.
 Just set an Action Secret for `FLY_API_TOKEN`.